metio/pasejo/README.md

 ### Using Yubikeys

 You can store age identities on your Yubikeys using [age-plugin-yubikey](https://github.com/str4d/age-plugin-yubikey).
-Follow its [instructions](https://github.com/str4d/age-plugin-yubikey?tab=readme-ov-file#configuration) to create a new identity, export it to a file, and add it to your store using:
+Follow its [instructions](https://github.com/str4d/age-plugin-yubikey?tab=readme-ov-file#configuration) to create a new identity, export it to a file, and add it to your store like this:

 ```console
 # generate a new identity